abusk/learning-inshorts/security/encoding_decoding.md

 ### Common Types of Encoding:

+#### 1. ASCII Encoding:
-1. **ASCII Encoding**: ASCII (American Standard Code for Information Interchange) is a character encoding standard that represents text in computers.
+ASCII (American Standard Code for Information Interchange) is a character encoding standard that represents text in computers.
 It uses seven bits to represent each character, allowing for a total of 128 different characters.

 ```text
 Here are the ASCII values for the characters 'a', 'b', and 'c':